jorgefranconunes/tea/00README-developers-eclipse.txt

 3.1.2.
 Change the "Default output folder:" from tea/bin to
      tea/target/classes.
 (Do not remove the tea/bin folder).

 3.2.
-In the "Java Settings" dialog (which is poped-up), in the Libraries
+In the "Java Settings" dialog (which is popped-up), in the Libraries
      tab, click "Add Library" and add JUnit 4 libraries to the project.
      (Is this is your first attempt to setup Tea, you may skip this step and come back here later, after reading step 4 and dealing with